Recipe Overview

 Overhead view of ingredients, ground meat, spices, eggs, and more.

-Soak the breadcrumbs in milk for a few minutes while you prepare the rest of the ingredients.
+Soak.
+Combine the breadcrumbs and milk to soak for a few minutes while you prepare the rest of the ingredients.
+Use a large bowl that is big enough to hold all of the ingredients.

 Breadcrumbs soaked in milk.